 The nice thing about crossing passes is that you get two panoramas in one day.
 Looking across the Khumbu side is the markedly humbler yet no less attractive panorama of the Khumbu Glacier and Lobuche peaks.
 The descent was a lot trickier with large, irregular rocks in messy piles.
 The steep, precarious slope gave way to a grey river of sand and gravel – the Khumbu Glacier.
 Defying the greyness and whiteness of nature, were the striking blue rooftops in the settlement of Lobuche.
 It didn’t seem like it was very far away, but after a rather hairy descent to the Khumbu side, the trail leading to the Khumbu Glacier didn’t seem like it was going to end anytime soon.
 When we reached the embankment overlooking Lobuche, thinking that we just had to cross the breath of the Khumbu Glacier to reach our night stop, a stretch of milky green water appeared before us.

 Eddy climbed over to have a look at the extent of the pool of water and came back with bad news.
 The water went quite a distance down the glacier and we had no choice but to go around it.
 Walking down in the direction of Dughla, we finally came to a suitable crossing point.
 It was still not a walk in the park here.
-We skirted around pools of water surrounded fine gravel that threatened to turn fluid and suck you in with the lightest step.
+We skirted around pools of water swarmed by fine scree that threatened to turn fluid and suck you in with the lightest step.
 Everything was moving in inches on the glacier.
 Some parts were dominated by imperceptibly tumbling piles of rocks with numerous foot traps in the gaps.
 It was getting cold and dark.
 Thankfully, we found the trail between Lobuche and Dughla and a short walk brought us to our final destination for the day.
 We checked into the relatively well-appointed lodge.
 The lodge keeper greeted me warmly, but I was too tired to respond.
 Lobuche today is indeed a very far cry from the spartan teahouses of yesteryears.
-By then, it was dark.
-I was pretty much near exhaustion after trekking for almost 12 hours.
+By then, it was dark and I was pretty much near exhaustion after trekking for almost 12 hours.

 Check out the Pictures.